You Can Have The Creative Career You’re Dreaming About

 “No,” he said.
 “You’ve just done so much!”

-“People with varied backgrounds make the best planners,” Archana chimed.
+“People with varied backgrounds make the best planners,” Archana said.
 Being told that I was “normal," and sitting among my tribe, all felt like a warm blanket.

 I am so looking forward to our maestros over the next 11 weeks.
 They will reveal to us the secrets of strategic success.
 Without the boot camp, how else could I meet these people—let alone learn from them?